scalastic/scalastic.github.io/_posts/en/2021-07-31-aws-ecs-ecr-fargate-documentation.markdown

 - **Amazon Fargate** to run Amazon ECS in Serverless
 - **Amazon EKS** for Amazon Elastic Kubernetes Service to manage a Kubernetes Cluster

-In this article, we will talk about the first 2 Services, Amazon EKS deserving a single chapter.
+In this article, we will talk about the first 2 Services, Amazon EKS deserving a chapter of its own.

 <hr class="hr-text" data-content="Content">